 |Time & Place|

-With a thorough knowledge of the traditional and contemporary songs of Ireland and Scotland, Seamus Kennedy is equally proficient with American music, whether it be folk, country, bluegrass or a little Western Swing.
+With a thorough knowledge of the traditional and contemporary songs of Ireland and Scotland, he is equally proficient with American music, be it folk, country, bluegrass or a little Western Swing.

-This diversity is also reflected in over a dozen recordings, many of which were taped before live audiences, and which feature something for everyone, from the silly to the serious, from instrumentals to a capella vocals, with a healthy dose of humor thrown in.
+His many recordings (16 at last count) show his diversity, and feature something for everyone, from the silly to the serious, from instrumentals to a capella vocals, with a healthy dose of humor thrown in.
+Daft ditties, children’s songs, and tongue twisters are all grist for his mill.

 The hardest working superstar in the whole business is the irrepressible Seamus Kennedy, who seems to have the energy of ten men.
 The craic has never been better and it is in the good hands of Seamus Kennedy.
 Shay Clarke, Irish American News